-Is the most popular reason that groups host a golf tournament.
-It is a great way to raise money for non-profits, charities, schools, churches and civic groups.
+This is the most popular reason that groups host a golf tournament.
+It is a great way to raise money for non-profits, charities, schools, churches, and civic groups.
 When hosting a fundraiser it is important to have a motivated committee with good contacts.
 Sponsors are the profit and they need to be sold through the relationships of the committee.
-It will be a heart string sell.
+It will be a heart-string sell.

 This concept is mainly used for Chambers and Associations.
 The mission is to mingle your members and vendors together.
 The stronger that your relationships are within your organization, the stronger your group will be.
 The secret is to incorporate mixers allowing golfers and sponsors to meet each other.

 This is about a serious competition, the type of event where you want to determine the best golfer in any given category.
 The scoring method is individual stroke play gross and or net.
 This format can be unique and fun for golfers.
 It adds a different kind of dynamic.
 It can still be a fundraiser but the priority is the competition.

 Each one of these types of events has a different purpose and objective.
 Your goal is to determine which type of event works best for your group, then create a business plan that can help you and your group implement it and be successful.